AhmedMPDAM/ecommercenextjs/README.md

   - Descriptive variable and function names, early returns, minimal deep nesting.
 - Extensibility:
   - Category pages, product routes, and profile subpages are easy to extend or refactor.

-### Performance and SEO
-- Image optimization via `next/image` where suitable.
-- Server rendering by default improves Time‑to‑First‑Byte and SEO for catalog/product pages.
-- Lightweight icons, on‑demand data fetching, and memoizable components (when needed).

 ### Security Considerations
-- Client credentials are not stored in the repo.
+- Client credentials are crypted.
 - Axios error handling is centralized to avoid leaking raw errors.
 - Future enhancements: authentication tokens, protected routes, server actions, and stricter CORS when moving to a custom API.